 Abstract

 The present study evaluated heat stress's effects on hematological parameters in Sangamneri goats.
 The investigation was carried out on six apparently healthy, female (non- pregnant, non-lactating ) adult Sangamneri goats with age of 1 to 1.5 years and above, having similar body weight and maintained under semi-intensive framing system at Instructional Livestock Farm Complex (ILFC) , K.N.P.College of Veterinary Science, Shirwal.
 Dist.
 Satara.
 Blood samples were collected at 0, 15, and 30 days during both the summer and winter seasons.
 The results revealed a significant increase in total leukocyte count (TLC) and the neutrophil-to-lymphocyte (N:L) ratio, particularly under summer conditions, indicating a stress-related response.
-Conversely, hemoglobin (Hb), packed cell volume (PCV), and total erythrocyte count (TEC) values were significantly elevated during the winter season.
-These alterations may be attributed to seasonal adaptive mechanisms, wherein the hematological parameters are modulated in response to environmental stressors.
+Conversely, haemoglobin (Hb), packed cell volume (PCV) and total erythrocyte count (TEC) values were significantly elevated during the winter season.
+These alterations may be attributed to seasonal adaptive mechanisms, wherein the haematological parameters are modulated in response to environmental stressors.
 The observed changes suggest that Sangamneri goats exhibit physiological adjustments to cope with thermal variations, likely as part of a broader thermoregulatory and immunological adaptation process.

 Key Words; Season, haematological parameters, Sangamneri Goats